NREL/ReEDS-2.0/README.md

 	> Run Name (default is a timestamp): testrun

 5. Next, you will be asked which scenario you would like to run.
 This list is generated from the column headers in &quot;cases.csv&quot;.
-By default, the following options are available.
+The following options are shown as examples.
 Please select which scenarios you would like to run Enter each selected number separated by a comma (i.e. 1, 3)